 Federal Student Aid – U.S. Department of Education

 - Free Application for Federal Student Aid (FAFSA): The official site for the Free Application for Federal Student Aid (FAFSA).
-You can apply for your PIN here.
+You can apply for your FSA ID here.

-- FAFSA 4 Caster: Provides early estimate of federal aid eligibility (PIN is not required).
+- FAFSA 4 Caster: Provides early estimate of federal aid eligibility (FSA ID is not required).

 - Federal Student Aid: Provides information on federal loans, forms and repayment options.
 Also includes information on preparing for and applying for college.